Skip to main content

 Database Considerations

-• Database health affects clip management and browsing
+• Database health impacts clip management and browsing

-• Confirm that storage rules align with actual camera volume
+• Storage rules must align with actual camera volume

 Retention Logic